zesty-io/parsley/pvl/README.md

 [ ] Expand layoutobject to have different behaviors per type and content [ ] Make a layoutobject (columns) droppable once in the canvas (and a new way to delete them) [ ] Start Matching design
+[ ] Output Targets (snippet, export html, view file, wysiwyg target)

+## Considerations

+Our Goal...
+To make Zesty.io like nothing you've ever experienced...

+[ ] Allow Parsley in Rich Fields (enables content designer and forms to be include like {{include forms2}} )

 # Parsley Visual Layout Tool